sandhya-17/dcos-cassandra-service/README.md

 The `curl` examples in this document assume that an auth token has been stored in an environment variable named `AUTH_TOKEN`.

-If your DC/OS Enterprise installation requires encryption, you must also use the `ca-cert` flag when making REST calls.
-Refer to [Obtaining and passing the DC/OS certificate in cURL requests](https://docs.mesosphere.com/1.9/administration/tls-ssl/#get-dcos-cert) for information on how to use the `--cacert` flag.
-[If encryption is not required](https://docs.mesosphere.com/1.9/administration/tls-ssl/), you can omit the --cacert flags.
+If you are using Enterprise DC/OS, the security mode of your installation may also require the `--ca-cert` flag when making REST calls.
+Refer to [Obtaining and passing the DC/OS certificate in cURL requests](/1.9/administration/tls-ssl/#get-dcos-cert) for information on how to use the `--cacert` flag.
+[If your security mode is `disabled`](/1.9/administration/tls-ssl/), do not use the `--ca-cert` flag.

 ## Configuration